HackIT/Setup-your-own-git-server/README.md

 ## Prerequistes

-* server with git and openssh installed
+* server with http git and openssh installed
 * client with git and openssh installed

 ## server side

 #### SSH (authenticated, secure read/write access, single user)

 first add an user and setup home directory to a git store folder. all repos are bare object using ".git" as extension

 ```shell
 useradd -c "git-operator" -M -d /mnt/disk/git -U git